garosan/web3_notes/cyfrin/smart_contract_development/03_fund_me.md

         (,int price,,,) = priceFeed.latestRoundData();
         return price;
     }

+    // You can double check the amount of decimals function getDecimals() public view returns (uint8) {
+        return priceFeed.decimals();
     }
+}
 ```

 This gives me back 659878 on 17-FEB-2025.
-If we add 8 decimals we get 0.66 JPY per 1 USD.
+If we add 8 decimals we get 0.0066 JPY per 1 USD.
 Pretty much the same that google give us.
 Sweet.

 ## Solidity interfaces